Random Forest Weighted Local Fr\'echet Regression with Random Objects: Introduction

 However, most methodology developments, theoretical investigations, and real applications of random forests focus on classical Euclidean responses and predictors.
-It is then of great interest to generalize the random forests with metric space valued responses, which is expected to work better than existing Fr\'echet regression methods when the predictor dimension is moderately large.
+In a recent study by \cite{yao2022ensemble}, a general framework based on forests was introduced for estimating a survival function considering time-varying covariates.
+Additionally, there is a significant interest in generalizing the random forests with metric space valued responses, which is expected to work better than existing Fr\'echet regression methods when the predictor dimension is moderately large.
 To this end, \cite{capitaine2019fr} proposed Fr\'echet trees and Fr\'echet random forests based on regression trees and Breiman's random forests.
-On the other hand, beyond predictive capabilities, random forests offer valuable insights into feature interactions and contribute to a deeper understanding of the data-generation process, such as iterative random forest \citep{basu2018iterative, behr2022provable}.
-And recent developments \citep{lin2006random, meinshausen2006quantile, bloniarz2016supervised, athey2019generalized, friedberg2020local} reveal the fact that random forests implicitly construct a kernel-type weighting function, which may encapsulate crucial information regarding the intricate interactions within the data.
+On the other hand, recent developments \citep[e.g.,][]{lin2006random, meinshausen2006quantile, bloniarz2016supervised, athey2019generalized, friedberg2020local} reveal the fact that random forests implicitly construct a kernel-type weighting function.
 This proliferation of work points toward a general synthesis between the core of nonparametric kernel smoothing and the ability to encompass locally data-adaptive weighting by random forests.
 Taking a step forward, we in this paper propose a novel random forest weighted local Fr\'echet regression paradigm with superior performance and desirable statistical properties.